mbrown1837/Website-Monitoring-System/README.md

 -   More sophisticated change detection thresholds and customization.
 -   Deployment scripts/Docker containerization.

 This `README.md` provides a basic guide.
-Refer to the source code and docstrings for more details.
+Refer to the source code and docstrings for more details. # Deployment Test - Wed, Sep 24, 2025  9:36:31 AM